-Determine and embrace your body shape
+Determine and embrace your body type

 Body shape is all about proportion, and fashion is all about dressing those proportions to look their very best.
 When you think about body types, don't focus on height and weight... focus on shape.
 A slender gal can have the same body shape as a curvy gal, just as a short woman can have the same body shape as her taller friend.
 And it's not about trying to look thin; it's about accentuating your shape and enhancing what you have so you feel your best in every outfit you own.

 Each of us is unique — and our bodies are, too!
 Nevertheless, our body shapes are generally narrowed down to five general categories: pear, wedge, rectangle, apple and hourglass.
 You might fall into one category, or you might be a blend of two or more categories.